"And they lived happily ever after."

 But living an actual fairy tale life isn't necessarily all it's cracked up to be either.

-Yes, it gets complicated.
-Once Upon a Time has become a labyrinthine fable that even the Brothers Grimm might not be able to piece together.
+But it gets complicated.
+Originally the story of how a cop named Emma reacquainted herself with her biological child and wrested him from his evil witch of a stepmother, Once Upon a Time has become a labyrinthine fable that even the Brothers Grimm might not be able to piece together.
+Characters from ancient fable mingle with unalloyed Disney princesses (Frozen's Anna and Elsa show up in Season 4.)
 It's the brainchild of Edward Kitsis and Adam Horowitz, who helped form that other ABC mythical world Lost.
-And, indeed, this new flight of fancy embraces some Lost-like elements: different worlds, bewildering flashbacks and interwoven relationships that can be deciphered only through obsessive viewing or a handy-dandy cheat sheet.
+And, indeed, this new flight of fancy embraces some Lost-like elements: different worlds, bewildering timelines and interwoven relationships that can be deciphered only through obsessive viewing or a handy-dandy cheat sheet.

 Die-hard Lost fans will say this latter series doesn't have the same depth or resonance.
+And, frankly, as the cast of characters here grows ever larger, the storylines seem to get shallower.
 But under the surface, there's still some pretty interesting stuff going on.
 As Mary Margaret told us way back in the pilot, bedtime stories become "a way for us to deal with our world."
 As such, the show itself has the potential to allude to greater truths and become a springboard to deeper themes.

 Consider how Emma escaped the original curse that set this story in motion—a curse that, in Season 1, magically created the non-magical hamlet of Storybrooke and caused most of the characters to forget who they were.